Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dr. Nguyen Xuan Anh, Director of the Earthquake Information and Tsunami Warning Center, Institute of Earth Sciences, Vietnam Academy of Science and Technology, shares about the impact of earthquakes (Photo: Thanh Dong).

 Third is the building factor.
-Basically, the taller the building, the easier it is to feel the shaking.
+Basically, the higher the building, the easier it is to feel the shaking.
 In fact, in big cities like Hanoi and Ho Chi Minh City, there are many high-rise buildings, so many people can clearly feel the shaking from this earthquake.

 However, according to our assessment, due to the distance of the earthquake, the impact of the earthquake on Vietnam is very little.
-Therefore, when it occurred, the Earthquake Information and Tsunami Warning Center issued a warning of only "0" risk level.
+Therefore, when it happened, the Earthquake Information and Tsunami Warning Center issued a warning of only "0" risk level.

 We still need studies to assess the ground effects from distant earthquakes like the recent one.